 Once the poster resurfaced and was used as branding for merchandising products, the popularity grew.
 Today, through a wide variety of media, the poster has undergone various parodies, imitations and co-optations, making it a notable meme.

-obfuscate is a statement on the power of propaganda as a branding and marketing tool in our consumer-driven culture and how propaganda is even reduced to banality.
+obfuscate is an exercise in semantics, a statement on the power of propaganda as a branding and marketing tool in our consumer-driven culture and how propaganda is even reduced to banality.
 In exhibiting this installation, the public are invited to make a choice to either take home free 'truths' from clipboards or pre existing banal samples from the floor, gleaned from the internet.

 Digital output to high gloss paper, aluminum clipboards, flashlights